AntonMoustache/handbooks/developers-handbook.md

 ### Finer Details

-#### SSL + TLS
+#### HTTPS + TLS

-SSL is mandatory on any project that involves user input.
+TLS over HTTPS is mandatory on any project that involves user input.
 It is ultimately the clients call as there is a minor financial cost.
 It would, however, be unprofessional of us to not educate them of the implications.